-To date, CSCDA-CIA has acquired two market-rate projects in Glendale.
-These projects include Altana with 507 apartment units and the Link Apartments with 143 units, for a total of 650 rental apartment units.
+To date, CSCDA-CIA has acquired three market-rate projects in Glendale.
+These projects include Altana with 507 apartment units, hue39 (formerly Brio) with 143 units, and Towne at Glendale with 126 units, for a total of 776 rental apartment units.